Birdhouse

 Description

 The windswept property offers extraordinary views and lake proximity; however, working from the existing, smaller footprint posed challenges related to weather mitigation and achieving the desired program.
-Leveraging the topography to address programmatic objectives and microclimate, our team evolved a design — and oversaw a complex construction process — that inserted a compact, two-storey family cottage into the Precambrian outcropping, enabling us to optimize the home’s layout, resilience, and ability to provide shelter on a blustery site.
+Leveraging the topography, we inserted a compact, two-storey family cottage into the Precambrian outcropping, which enabled us to optimize the home’s layout, resilience, and ability to provide shelter on a blustery site.

-Clad in locally sourced Shou Sugi Ban cedar — a weather-proofing technique that prevents decay and promotes longevity — Birdhouse is built primarily from natural and durable materials.
-As the receding structure steps down from the driveway at grade to reveal a lower lake level, the exterior finish correspondingly segues from charred cedar to a unique board-formed concrete manufactured locally using richly textured rough-sawn lumber.
+The house is clad in locally sourced Shou Sugi Ban cedar — a weather-proofing technique that prevents decay and promotes longevity.
+As the receding structure steps down from the driveway at grade to reveal a lower lake level, the exterior finish correspondingly segues from charred cedar to unique board-formed concrete manufactured locally using richly textured rough-sawn lumber.

-The home’s compact form maximizes surface area-to-volume ratio, thereby minimizing heat loss and gain, while the high-performance envelope reduces energy usage and increases occupant comfort.
-Zoned mechanical and in-floor radiant heating systems, combined with the thermal mass created by the concrete floor, promote targeted temperature control, supplementing the passive ventilation strategy.
+Our approach to sustainability included a combination of technical and passive measures.
+The home’s compact form maximizes surface area-to-volume ratio, minimizing heat loss and gain, while the high-performance envelope reduces energy usage and increases occupant comfort.
+Zoned mechanical and in-floor radiant heating systems, combined with the thermal mass created by the concrete floor, promote targeted temperature control, supplementing passive and cross-ventilation strategies.
+The triple-glazed, lake-facing windows can be opened to take advantage of seasonal wind patterns, while skylights create a stack effect, drawing air up through the double-height space.
+A high-efficiency wood stove offers supplementary heating in the winter and maintains excellent indoor air quality.

 Project